jaskiran-chhokar/interactive-form/README.md

 ## Form Validation Requirements
 If any of the following validation errors exist, prevent the user from submitting the form:

-- Name field can't be blank.
+:heavy_check_mark: Name field cannot be blank.

-- Email field must be a validly formatted e-mail address (you don't have to check that it's a real e-mail address, just that it's formatted like one).
+:heavy_check_mark: Email field must be a validly formatted e-mail address (not required to check if it's a real e-mail address, just that it's formatted like one).

-- User must select at least one checkbox under the "Register for Activities" section of the form.
+:heavy_check_mark: User must select at least one checkbox under the "Register for Activities" section of the form.

-- If the selected payment option is "Credit Card," make sure the user has supplied a Credit Card number, a Zip Code, and a 3 number CVV value before the form can be submitted.
+:heavy_check_mark: If the selected payment option is "Credit Card," make sure the user has supplied a Credit Card number, a Zip Code, and a 3 number CVV value before the form can be submitted.

-- Credit Card field should only accept a number between 13 and 16 digits.
+:heavy_check_mark: Credit Card field should only accept a number between 13 and 16 digits.

-- The Zip Code field should accept a 5-digit number.
+:heavy_check_mark: The Zip Code field should accept a 5-digit number.

-- The CVV should only accept a number that is exactly 3 digits long.
+:heavy_check_mark: The CVV should only accept a number that is exactly 3 digits long.